ZupIT/ritchie-docs/README.md

 ## **How to contribute?**

-You can suggest a change, a fix, or improvements to our documentation, for example:
+You can suggest a change, a fix, or improvements to our documentation, such as:
 - Add missing information.
 - Fix a grammar or code error.
 - Suggest a new section.